sara-h-chen/team2-group-project/group-backend-req.md

 POST
-search: keyword, food_type, location [done] post food: food_name, quantity, date_listed, food_type, allergens, status, location, user [done] send message: sender, receiver, message_content, server_CUR_DATE create user account: username, password, email [done]
+search: keyword, food_type, location [MIGRATED TO FRONT END] post food: food_name, quantity, date_listed, food_type, allergens, status, location, user [COMPLETE] create user account: username, password, email [COMPLETE]
+authentication: create user if not exist; else check [COMPLETE]
 notifications: user, food_type
-authentication: create user if not exist; else check [done]
+send message: sender, receiver, message_content, server_cur_date

 GET
-search all current food ever in the world [returns by location] search by location [done] search all messages, read flag; based on current user_id search users [done] get all notifications [counts notifications]
+search all current food ever in the world [returns by current location specified in URL] search by location [COMPLETE] search for users [COMPLETE] get all notifications; counts notifications search all messages, read flag; based on current user_id

 ### To-Do List on Backend
+Search for food based on keywords or location?
+[MIGRATED TO FRONT END] Edit/remove items [done; waiting on testing]
+Return food items belonging to user - send back an empty JSON if none?
+Add authentication to all layers
+Write test cases
+Allow user to change their profile information
+--> allow display pictures?

 ##### Security Checklist
 - PBKDF2 algorithm with a SHA256 hash; no password is stored in plaintext
 - Password validators
 - Authentication Tokens are hashed, so no user data is transmitted
+- Cookie; cross references the cookie with the auth token